the-kido/cs-notes/content/CSCA48 (C Lang)/Abstract Data Types (ADT).md

 ^^From Paco's notes^^

-We call some data types ADT's because we are not specifying how it's being implemented (because there are many ways to do that!)
+My TD;DR version:
+- An ADT specifies an object's operations and methods of organizing its data.
+- It's stress-free as there's no implementation to remember.
+- Because there's no one implementation, there is *abstraction* so you can choose the best way to implement the data type for your specific problem.

-This bit of semantics is important because, no matter what implementation or language you are using, the base behavior should be the same
+ This bit of semantics is important because, no matter what implementation or language you are using, the base behavior should be the same.

-Some examples are
+## Some examples of ADTs
 - [[Lists|List ADTs]]
 - Queue ADT's
 	- Enqueuing and Dequeuing